The iPhone 15 rumours you need to know

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Apple iPhone 15 rumours: All you need to know, from release date to price and specs
+Apple iPhone 15 rumours: Everything we know about the release date, price and specs

 The next flagship Pro handsets could have USB-C ports, a periscope camera and more